heltonteixeira92/pytest-mastery/README.md

 - Fixtures are used to feed data to the tests such as database connections, Urls to test and input data.

+### What is Factory Boy

+- Fixture replacement toll
+- Factories are defined in a nice, clean and readable manner
+- Easy-to-use factories for complex objects
+- Class-based approach
+    - SubFactories
+    - ForeignKey, reverse ForeignKey, ManyToMany

 ### Commands: